 The patient can return to sports after the pain has resolved.
 However, recurrence is common unless the patient follows preventative management as outlined below:

 - Stretching: As the cause of the pain is growth and a tight Achilles, stretching the Achilles is essential.

 - Changing footwear: Cleats are a major source of the pain.
 Avoiding cleats or getting a more supportive or cushioned pair can be helpful.
 People with flat feet should consider certain types of shoes for pronation control and people with high arches should look into those designed for neutral distribution.

 - Orthotics and inserts: Gel heel pads can help with the symptoms.
 In most cases, commercially available arch supports can be helpful.
 For more extreme conditions, such as severe flatfoot or high arches, a custom orthotic is recommended.
-Orthotics and inserts are about comfort and often there is some trial and error required to find the right one.
+Orthotics and inserts are about comfort and you may need to do some trial and error to find the right one.

 - Compression stockings are often supportive and help with the pain.

 - Cross training and activity reduction: Limiting organized athletics to 3-4 hours per week can make a huge difference, even if it means cutting back on the schedule of weekly physical activities.
 Cross training – participating in activities that use different muscle groups and physical motions can also help decrease the risk of pain.